aws/aws-sdk-php/docs/getting-started.rst

 .. include:: _snippets/models-intro.txt

-To learn more about how to work with modeled responses, read the detailed guide to :doc:`feature-models`.
+To learn more about how to work with modeled responses, read the detailed guide to :doc:`response-objects`.

 Detecting and handling errors